 Renewal Criteria for the Honors Scholarship

-Earn 30 credit hours per academic year (typically 15 hrs per semester)
+- Earn 15 credit hours per long semester - 30 credit hours per academic year

-Maintain membership in the University Honors Program in
+- Maintain membership in the University Honors Program in Good Standing

 Students in the University Honors Program may apply to receive additional financial support through the Hamman Scholarship.
-These funds are limited and applicants must reapply each semester.
-At the end of the scholarship semester, the student will be required to submit a reflection focused on their academic goals and experience in the University Honors Program.
+These funds are limited, and applicants must reapply each semester.
+At the end of the scholarship semester, recipients will be required to submit a reflection focused on their academic goals and experience in the University Honors Program.